dexter-stpierre/Second-Brain-Backup/Timely notes/Weekly notes/Week of June 6th, 2022 (24).md

 - [x] Review goals
 - [x] Review calendar
 - [x] Review tasks scheduled for this week
-- [ ] Review task lists and schedule any tasks that should be completed this week
-- [ ] Review Waiting For
-- [ ] Schedule gym days
-- [ ] Generate daily pages through next Monday

 ### Most important goals this week: